tseemann/any2fasta/README.md

 % any2fasta 1.gb 2.fa.gz 3.gff.bz2 - > out.fa  # multiple files and stdin

 % any2fasta R1.fq.gz | bzip2 > R1.fa.bz2  # 'seqtk seq -A' is much faster

+% any2fasta -q 23S.clw > 23S.aln  # gaps '-' will be preserved

+% any2fasta pfam4321.sth > pfam4321.aln  # '.' gaps will become '-'
 ```

 ## Options

-* `-n` replaces any characters that aren't A,C,G,T with N.
+* `-n` replaces any characters that aren't A,C,G,T with N (gaps preserved)
 * `-l` will lowercase all the letters
 * `-u` will uppercase all the letters
 * `-q` will prevent logging messages being printed